 Building resilient regional and remote Queensland communities.

 Financial Basics Foundation and the Ca$hED Up Program

-Now into its third year, our partnership with the Financial Basics Foundation aims to improve financial resilience and capability for Queenslanders, with a particular focus on those living in regional and remote communities.
+Now into its third year, our partnership with the Financial Basics Foundation aims to improve financial resilience and capability for young Australians, with a particular focus on those living in regional and remote communities.
 Research has identified that over 60% of Australian adults are facing some level of financial stress or vulnerability with over 2 million people experiencing high levels of financial stress.

 Younger people are typically more likely to experience severe financial stress than older people, and financial stress is a key factor in many areas of mental health, family violence and poverty across Australia.
 Research also supports the view that the Australian population is most vulnerable in the area of financial knowledge and behaviour, with almost half of the population identifying themselves as having low to very low financial knowledge.

 The deficit in financial capability is widespread and is an issue in both metropolitan and regional communities, making building financially resilient communities a critical area of need.